Getting Started with Python

 in the command line. - Create a new notebook and start coding!

-Jupyter Notebooks should be your go-to until your familiarized yourself well with the syntax.
-See an example of how such a Notebook could look like below.
+Jupyter Notebooks should be your primary tool until you have familiarized yourself well with the syntax.
+See an example of how such a Notebook could look below.

-One of my first projects was just a combination of Jupyter Notebooks (see here).
-This was a University project in which we had to use Python to perform Pairs Trading.
-It is by no means perfect but it demonstrates the elegance of a Jupyter Notebook and how it can be used to get started.
+One of my first projects was simply a collection of Jupyter Notebooks (see here).
+This was a university project where we used Python for Pairs Trading.
+It’s by no means perfect, but it demonstrates the utility of Jupyter Notebooks for getting started.

 Why work with Jupyter Notebooks?

-The reason Jupyter Notebooks are so popular is because you can easily run code in blocks and see the output immediately.
-This allows you to experiment with code and see what it does.
-Once you are more familiar with the syntax, you can start using a code editor such as Visual Studio Code or PyCharm.
-These editors also support Jupyter Notebooks as the Notebooks remain the go-to for debugging functions and testing code.
+Jupyter Notebooks are popular because you can easily run code in blocks and see the output immediately.
+This allows for experimentation and quick feedback.
+Once you are more familiar with the syntax, you can transition to a code editor like Visual Studio Code or PyCharm.
+These editors also support Jupyter Notebooks, which remain useful for debugging functions and testing code.

 Some tips to focus on while learning Python:

-- Work primarily with the largest packages which are NumPy, Pandas and SciPy.
-In basically any project, these packages tend to be there.
-I would not recommend trying to work with Machine Learning packages such as Scikit-learn or TensorFlow until you have a solid understanding of the basics.
-The last thing you want is constantly copy + pasting code from StackOverflow without understanding what it does.
+- Work primarily with foundational packages like NumPy, Pandas, and SciPy.
+These packages are commonly used in most projects.
+Avoid diving into Machine Learning packages like Scikit-learn or TensorFlow until you have a solid grasp of the basics.
+You don’t want to constantly copy and paste code from StackOverflow without understanding it.

 - Acquire (financial) datasets to experiment with.
-For example visit Kaggle or use the Finance Toolkit.
-You can do so through
+Visit Kaggle or use the Finance Toolkit.
+Install it via

 pip install financetoolkit

-.
-The examples as found here should get you going quickly and as all of it relies on NumPy, Pandas and SciPy, you should be able to work with the data rather quickly. - Google any issue you don’t understand.
-Someone will definitely have had the same issue and there will be a solution for it.
-This is also were the open-source community shines given that there is a solution for nearly everything.
+in a Jupyter Notebook.
+The examples found here should help you get started quickly.
+Since they rely on NumPy, Pandas, and SciPy, you should be able to work with the data quickly. - Google any issue you don’t understand.
+Someone has likely encountered the same problem, and a solution probably exists.
+This is where the open-source community shines, offering solutions for nearly everything.

 - Definitely use ChatGPT whenever you are stuck with your code.
-While ChatGPT (or any similar application) can write all of your code, the quality tends to vary a lot and in the end: code is read much more often that it is written.
-Therefore, I recommend to use ChatGPT to fix mistakes and get a general idea of how to solve a problem but then write the code yourself.
-Don’t limit yourself by not using Artificial Intelligence (AI) because it could be seen as “cheating” or not being your own work.
+While AI tools like ChatGPT can generate code, the quality can vary.
+Remember: code is read much more often than it is written.
+Use ChatGPT to fix mistakes and get a general idea for solving a problem, but write the code yourself.
+Don’t limit yourself by avoiding AI due to concerns about “cheating” or originality.

-- Don’t bother with dependency management, linters, pytest, styling and more.
-Until you have a solid understanding of the basics, it will only confuse you.
-Even though these are all things that are very crucial to have once you develop a proper model it will only complicate things for you when you are still learning.
+- Don’t worry about dependency management, linters, pytest, styling, etc., initially.
+Until you have a solid understanding of the basics, these tools will likely only confuse you.
+Although crucial for developing robust models later, they will complicate things while you are still learning.

-Looking for Project ideas?
-Google and ChatGPT should have plenty.
-Also, don’t be discouraged if it has already been created.
-For example there are multiple applications similar to my Personal Finance tracker but I have made it the way it gives me the most insights.
+Looking for project ideas?
+Google and ChatGPT offer plenty.
+Don’t be discouraged if your idea has already been implemented.
+For example, while multiple applications similar to my Personal Finance tracker exist, I designed mine to provide the specific insights I needed.

 The Next Steps

-Once you got the hang of working with Python, you can start utilising the following to level up your programming experience and quality.
+Once you are comfortable working with Python, you can start using the following tools to improve your programming skills and code quality:

 - Install a Code Editor like Visual Studio Code or PyCharm.
-These help in designing actual models through
+These editors help in building actual models using

 .py

 - Download Git to version control your project.
-Through
+Using commands like

 git add

-you can create a version history making it possible to understand how the project has evolved and, possibly, revert changes that shouldn’t have been made.
-Using Git is extremely important and on the other pages I assume you have this setup.
+, you can create a version history.
+This makes it possible to track project evolution and revert changes if necessary.
+Using Git is extremely important, and the subsequent pages assume you have it set up.

-Once you have done these steps it’s time to start setting up your project.
+Once you have completed these steps, it’s time to start setting up your project.
 Visit Setting up your Project to continue!